 Great Linford Manor Park

-The Manor Park we see today with its cascading ponds, Doric Seat, Ha Ha and Wilderness is an example of the English landscape garden design movement, which replaced the previous highly formal garden style popular in England with one that attempted to create an idealised pastoral view of the countryside.
+Linford Manor Park, with its cascading ponds, Doric Seat, Ha Ha and Wilderness is an example of the English landscape garden design movement, which replaced the previous highly formal garden style popular in England with one that attempted to create an idealised pastoral view of the countryside.
 Prior to the establishment of pleasure gardens at Great Linford, which probably began in the late 1600s or early 1700s, the village High Street extended down toward the circular pond in the grounds, which is fed by the Hine spring, an old English word for serf or peasant.
 Set in the grounds of the manor are the impressive Alms Houses, built by the Lord of the Manor William Pritchard circa 1702 for the poor of the village, but which also incorporates in their centre a school house, endowed by Pritchard with £10 a year to pay for a teacher.
 It would continue to educate the children of Great Linford (boys only) until 1874 when St. Andrew’s School was opened on the High Street.